Macrofacet Theory for Gaussian Process Statistical Surfaces: MACROFACET

-\paragraph{Phase function} Because the GPIS is not a height field any more, some equivalences in microfacet theory are no longer applicable, such as NDF \cite{Heitz2014Microfacet}:
+Because the GPSS is not a height field any more, some equivalences in microfacet theory are no longer applicable, such as the NDF \cite{Heitz2014Microfacet}:

+When the GPSS is not a height field, its normals are distributed on the full sphere instead of the hemisphere.
+Also, there are normals pointing downwards because of holes and overlaps in the micro-geometry, affecting the NDF and making the integration on the left hand side not equal to 1.
+As a consequence, traditional microfacet theory \cite{16Heitz, Dupuy} cannot handle this case since it is based on the height field micro-geometry.
+In the following, we derive an analytical solution of this general NDF using the gradient distribution so that we can use it to compute the phase function.

+Since the normal $\omega_m$ is the normalized gradient $g$, we can connect them with the magnitude $t$ of $g$.
+Hence, the NDF is the marginal of the gradient distribution function (GDF) $D_g$ over all gradient magnitudes:

-When the GPIS is not a height field, its normals distribute on the full sphere instead of the hemisphere.
-Also, there are overlaps making the integration on left hand side bigger than 1.
-Therefore, we must carefully consider the nature of NDF.
-Recall the definition of NDF \cite{GGX}: NDF multiplied by an infinitesimal solid angle $\mathrm{d}\omega_m$ centered on $\omega_m$ and an infinitesimal macro-surface area $\mathrm{d}A$ is the total area of the portion of the corresponding micro-surface whose normals lie within $\mathrm{d}\omega_m$.
-NDF is the area of micro-surface, so we can connect gradient distribution function (GDF) to NDF using the following equation:
+where $g=t\omega_m$, and $t^2$ is the Jacobian factor.
+Notably, we use the term GDF to distinguish it from the probability density function (PDF) $P(g)$ of $g$ as they are not the same.
+Recall the definition of the NDF \cite{GGX}: the NDF multiplied by an infinitesimal solid angle $\mathrm{d}\omega_m$ centered on $\omega_m$ and an infinitesimal macro-surface area $\mathrm{d}A$ is the total area of the portion of the corresponding micro-surface whose normals lie within $\mathrm{d}\omega_m$.
+Therefore, the NDF is the area of micro-surfaces.
+Similarly, the GDF is the area-weighted distribution of gradients:

-where the gradient $g=t\omega_m$, and $P(g)$ is the probability density function of gradients.
-This equation is straight forward - the area of micro-surface whose normal is $\omega_m$ is the sum of the area of gradients which lie on $\omega_m$.
-The area of a gradient $g$ is $t$, and $t^2$ is Jacobian.
-Within this equation, we establish the connection between GDF and NDF.
+Here, $t$ also acts as the area of the gradient $g$.
+We insert it into Equation~\ref{eqn:marginal_gdf} and get:

+Within this equation, we establish the connection between the PDF of gradients and the NDF.
 It does not depend on Gaussian processes.
-It is applicable for any GDF, and also SDF distribution.
+It is applicable for any PDFs of gradients, and also SDF distributions.